yanagiba/swift-lint/README.md

 )
 ```

-An example project will be added soon.
+An example project will be added in the future.

-## Usage
+## Usage & Documentation

 ### Command Line